-Uncle: Yes, sadness hurts.
-All the dark emotions hurt.
-Accepting them instead of distracting yourself from them, or pretending you don’t have them, or using alcohol to hide from them, will make us feel even more uncomfortable, but the pain will dissipate.
-It’s like lancing a boil, or having an injection: in the short term it hurts, but in the long-run you benefit.
+Yes, sadness hurts.
+All the dark emotions involve pain.
+Accepting them instead of distracting yourself from them, or pretending you don’t have them, or using alcohol to hide from them, will make you feel uncomfortable, but the pain will dissipate.
+It’s like lancing a boil or having an injection: in the short term it hurts, but in the long-run, you will benefit.
 By acknowledging your pain, and allowing yourself to undergo it, you give yourself the opportunity to heal.

 “If I don’t . . .?’

-Uncle: It will keep nagging you, like the creatures that kept nagging Charlotte before she accepted their presence.
-And you won’t learn how to deal with that emotion.
+Then it will keep nagging you, like the creatures that kept nagging Charlotte before she accepted their presence.
+And, you won’t learn how to deal with that emotion.

 ‘It won’t go away!
 And you will feel it in unexpected ways and at unexpected times – in all its glorious messiness.
 It takes time to heal, but feeling that pain is a crucial step towards healing.’